SparkFund/sails-forth/README.md

 # sails-forth

 Sails-forth is a clojure salesforce library.
-It is fully typed with core.typed.
+It is specified with clojure.spec.
 It uses a stateful client object to transparently handle authentication and version detection.

 ## Installation

-`sparkfund/sails-forth 0.5.0`
+`sparkfund/sails-forth 0.5.0-SNAPSHOT`

 ## Usage